 Very high concentration of tourist, prices are relatively high.

-Florence is particularly known for its art and architecture.
-Over the years, a large proportion of the world’s most renowned artists lived in Florence.
+Most importantly, Florence is known for its art and architecture.
+Over the years, a large proportion of the world’s most renowned artists have been living in Florence.
 The town is very pretty and everywhere you see well-preserved buildings.
-The entire historic center is for that reason also a World Heritage Site.
-You can easily spend long time just walking around the town center feeling the atmosphere and see the buildings and facades.
-Taken the size of the town into account, tourism in Florence very comprehensive and you must therefore be ready for many tourists in the streets and at the major sites – for compensation, there is an abundance of hotels and accommodation in and around Florence.
+The entire historic center is for that reason also a World Heritage Site (UNESCO).
+Therefore, you can easily spend long time just walking around the town center feeling the atmosphere and see the buildings and facades.
+Taken the size of the town into account, tourism in Florence very comprehensive and you must therefore be ready for many tourists in the streets and at the major sites.
+For compensation, there is an abundance of hotels and accommodation in and around Florence.

-Florence is also being known for architecture and art also a popular trading center.
-In the town, many of the world’s biggest designer brands are represented and there is rich opportunity to get a proper shopping sprees.
-Florence has something for everyone.
+Further, Florence is a popular trading center.
+In town, many of the world’s biggest designer brands are represented and there is rich opportunity to get a proper shopping sprees.
+Therefore, Florence has something for everyone.
 In my opinion, it is the city’s strength that it embraces culturally broad and caters to all kinds of tourists.
 I would recommend that you to enjoy a good cup of coffee or espresso at a sidewalk cafe, enjoying the atmosphere and hopefully the good Italian weather.
 My advice is that the best local restaurants and bars are found in the smaller streets away from the main avenues and tourist attractions.
-There are also many festivals and cultural events in Florence during the year – so please check the event calendar before arrival.
+In addition, there are many festivals and cultural events in Florence during the year – so please check the event calendar before arrival.

-The most famous landmark in the town is undoubtedly Cattedrale di Santa Maria del Fiore which is Florence’s main cathedral.
+The most famous landmark of Florence is undoubtedly Cattedrale di Santa Maria del Fiore which is Florence’s main cathedral.
 It is a Gothic cathedral with an impressive bell tower.
-The church has a huge dome, which can be spotted from the entire city.
-The cathedral is the city’s big draw, and to be expected long queues to get into.
+This church has a huge dome, which can be spotted from the entire city.
+Cattedrale di Santa Maria del Fiore is the city’s big draw, and you have to expect long queues to get there.
 We waited about fifteen minutes.
 It is possible to come up in the 85 meter high bell tower.
-From here there are fabulous views over the Florence.
-Inside the church, in my opinion, not nearly as impressive as the cathedral of Pisa – but it’s taste.
-For me the greatest experience in Florence is the the historic center in general.
+From here there are fabulous views over Florence.
+In my opinion, the church in Florence is much less impressive compared to the one in Pisa.
+For me the greatest experience in Florence was the historic center in general.
 The extent of the architectural buildings are so impressive.
-It is a must that you to see the whole district.

 Read also: Travel to Northern Italy

 We took the train to Rome – the capital of Italy – which was the final destination on our round trip in Italy.
-We spent 4 days in Rome.
-Generally, there is very good train connections to Rome.
+In Rome we spent 4 days.
+Generally, there are very good train connections to Rome.
 The city has 2.7 million inhabitants with about 5 millions throughout the metropolis.
-Globally, Rome is a major tourist destination with many tourists – we also saw a sea of tourists even though we were only there during the spring.
+Globally, Rome is a major tourist destination with many tourists.
+We also saw a sea of tourists even though we were only there during spring.
 Rome’s many tourists are attracted especially by the many historical monuments and relics.
 The number of attractions in Rome is overwhelming and should be prioritized as desired – it’s hard to make time for it all especially taken queues and waiting time into consideration.

 Entire Rome is a mighty antique museum clearly influenced by Baroque and Renaissance aspects.
-The many well-preserved buildings are largely due to the city during 2.
-World War II only slightly affected Rome and only few injuries occurred.
-The historic part of Rome is for this reason very well-preserved and designated as UNESCO World Heritage Site.
+During World War II the many well-preserved buildings in Rome are largely only slightly affected and only few injuries occurred.
+For that reason, the historic part of Rome is very well-preserved and designated as UNESCO World Heritage Site.
 The most impressive thing about Rome is that the concentration of sights are so overwhelming that you can constantly see some things – like on a traditional museum.
-I think that is unique to Rome, and have never experienced such a density of attractions before.
-The entire historic center is characterized by large imperial buildings where often obelisks are seen.
+I think that is unique to Rome, and I have never experienced such a density of attractions in my life.
+Moreover, the entire historic center is characterized by large imperial buildings where often obelisks are seen.
 These sights are very cozy and authentic, and hence for this reason lures many locals and tourists.